Search the Codequiry Libraries

 Stack Overflow answers

-Top-voted code snippets and accepted answers, indexed at the chunk level — paraphrased copies still match because the corpus is searched by token, not URL.
+Top-voted snippets and accepted answers, indexed at the chunk level.
+Paraphrased copies still match because the corpus is searched by token, not by URL.

-Anonymized submissions from across the Codequiry network — the only way to catch contract-cheating rings and recycled coursework that never appeared on the public web.
+Anonymized submissions from academic institutions across the Codequiry network.
+A private corpus that catches contract-cheating rings and recycled coursework that never appears on the public web.

 Continuously indexed

 New repositories and answers ingested daily.
-The corpus grows ~hundreds of thousands of documents a week — your scans get smarter without any work on your end.
+The corpus grows by hundreds of thousands of documents a week, so your scans get smarter with no work on your end.

 Sub-second matching